With no immediate solution in sight, India matches China in terms of man power, resources

 India maintains aggressive posturing against China’s moves at LAC

 The Indian Army has deployed reinforcements at four standoff points.
-However border work has not been halted, which includes the concrete Galwan bridge that is being build as part of the 255 kilometre road to access the Daulat Beg Oldie.
+However, border work has not been halted, which includes the concrete Galwan bridge that is being build as part of the 255 kilometre road to access the Daulat Beg Oldie.

 An official familiar with the developments tells OneIndia that India is prepared for a long haul.
 In terms of manpower and resources we have matched China, while another set of soldiers are being prepared, the officer also said.